shpml/fundamentals/07_chapter/intro.md

 > **HINT** As with any software installation, it’s always good to back up your system and data before proceeding.

-You can check to see if the installation worked by opening up the Terminal and typing:
+You can check to see if the installation worked by opening up a terminal window and typing:

 ```
 $ git --version